MariusVolkhart/mariusvolkhart.github.io/_posts/2023-03-26-Diagnosing-More-Java-Disk-IO.md

 ### The bootclasspath
 The JVM loads classes using `ClassLoader`s. `ClassLoaders` are layered - child `ClassLoaders` have access to all the classes in their parent `ClassLoader`.
 For a simplified discussion, assume that when the JVM starts, there are two `ClassLoaders`: the system `ClassLoader`, and it's parent, the boot `ClassLoader`.
 These load classes from the `classpath` and `bootclasspath` respectively.

 The `bootclasspath` contains classes essential for booting the JVM.
 Think `String`, file IO to read classes from disk, ZIP classes for JAR loading/extraction, etc. The `classpath` contains everything else: the application, libraries, instrumentation agents, etc. Applications typically interact only with the system `ClassLoader` and have access to the classes on the `bootclasspath` through the parent relationship.
 However, we're interested in instrumenting classes on the `bootclasspath`, so things are a bit more interesting.

 When the JMC Agent instruments a class, it makes use of classes that are part of the JMC Agent JAR, which is part of the `classpath`.
-However, the classes we're interested in instrumenting are part of the `bootclasspath`, which doesn't have access to the `classpath` entries.
+However, the classes we're concerned with instrumenting are part of the `bootclasspath`, which doesn't have access to the `classpath` entries.
 Fortunately, it's possible to add JARs to the `bootclasspath`.
 We modify our `java` command to be `java -Xbootclasspath/a:/path/to/agent.jar`.

 ### Java modules
 Java 9 introduced JPMS.
 The classes we're interested in instrumenting live in the `java.base` module.
 JFR events live in the `jdk.jfr` module.
 Notice that the [module graph](https://docs.oracle.com/en/java/javase/20/docs/api/java.base/module-summary.html) for `java.base` does not include `jdk.jfr`.
 The JMC Agent generates `jdk.jfr.Event` subclasses in the same module as classes being instrumented.
 This results in a runtime error: `java.lang.IllegalAccessError: superclass access check failed: class java.nio.file.fileioExists (in module java.base) cannot access class jdk.jfr.Event (in module jdk.jfr) because module java.base does not read module jdk.jfr`.